 Welcome to Meadowcroft Surgery

-As of Monday 15th June 2020 - if you are attending the surgery for ANY REASON you MUST wear a FACE COVERING OR MASK.
+As of Monday 15th June 2020 - if you are attending the surgery for ANY REASON you MUST wear a FACE COVERING, MASK OR FACE SHIELD.

 We are trying to maintain a service as close to normal as possible during these difficult times.
 If you have concerns regarding ANY health condition, please feel to book a call with one of our clinicians.
 This is even more important for those with exisiting long-term medical conditions and children.